edouard-lopez/tcf-tech-challenge/README.md

-The answer form allow our user to add successive blocks of text that will be used by the chatbot to produce an answer when a specific question is aked.
+The answer form allow our user to add successive blocks of text that will be used by the chatbot to produce an answer when a specific question is asked.

 In this design, the user can: